ditas/ditax_metrics/README.md

 ### ditax_metrics

 It is a simple erlang module to collect any custom metrics from your erlang apps.
 Module works as erlang gen_server, which keeps all your metrics in ets tables.
-You can collect metrics for any reasonble period of time.
+You can collect metrics for any reasonable period of time.
 When creating a new metric to store you can set the reset period for this metric.
-In this case you will get the result for the settled period (if no other period is defined).
+In this case you will get the result for the predefined period (if no other period is defined).
 Also you can skip the value of metric so that will be always 1 or you can set it in your `inc/2` call.

 ### How to use